 Having experienced personal therapy myself I understand how making the first steps to get in touch can feel daunting.

 "I remember going to meet my counsellor for the first time, I was nervous, sat waiting to meet this person I would share my fears and anxieties with.
 It was undoubtedly nerve-racking.
 I soon come to realise that this person was the only person who listened, helped me accept and understand what was happening, without judgement.
 The 'lightbulb' moments, its like things just clicked and snapped into place, elevating the suffering by helping me make sense of things that restricted me from moving forward."
 My personal experience of therapy.

 This is something I strive to achieve.
 Issues are often deep rooted and complex, as a person centred therapist my focus is healing the wound not just sticking on a plaster.
 The way I work allows clients to explore their own wishes, needs and wants, focusing on self direction.
 When we move away from how we think we should feel, be and act, we reduce anxiety, unsettling feelings and unhealthy behaviour in ways which are authentic, self-governing, empowering and self motivational to living more fruitful, fulfilling lives.

 I endeavour to create a safe, confidential and theraputic space for individuals wishing to speak about concerns and issues they may be experiencing.
 Therapy will be individual for every client.
 It is a process in which we will go through together in a therapeutic relationship.

 Please get in touch by email email@example.com or by calling 0755 5501 095

 Training, qualifications & experience

-I am a qualified person-centred counsellor.
+I am a qualified person-centred therapist.
 This means the person-centred theory fundamentally underpins how I work.
-I have undertaken 5 years of substantial and recognised training to qualify successfully as a thetapist.
+I have undertaken 5 years of substantial and recognised training to qualify successfully as a therapist.
 As well as training in specific areas. these include;

 - Certificate in Therapeutic Counselling (2 years + 1 year placement period)